Table of contents:

 - The warm spot (or basking area) of the vivarium should be between 29 and 33 degrees Celsius.

-You can achieve these temperatures by using a red or infra-red heat lamp on one side of the tank.
+You can help achieve these air temperatures by using a red or infra-red heat lamp on one side of the tank.
 A white-light heat lamp is not suitable for this purpose, as it will disturb your leopard gecko’s sleep cycle.
 Never let your vivarium temperature reach more than 34 degrees, as that will be too hot for your gecko.

 At night time, the temperature in the vivarium will need to be lower, to mimic nature conditions in the gecko’s natural habitat.